 What’s in the Immune Solution® Natural Sleep Supplement?

-The full list of ingredients of Immune Solution® 100% Natural Sleep Aid is as follows, with the most prominent (primary) ingredients comprising the greatest proportion of each serving listed first, followed by the ingredients that enhance their benefits:
+The full list of ingredients of Immune Solution® 100% Natural Sleep Aid is as follows, with the most prominent (primary) ingredients comprising the greatest proportion of each serving listed first, next comes the ingredients that enhance their benefits:

 - Griffonia Seed Extract (Sleep Aid is formulated to contain a minimum of 97% 5-HTP, the active ingredient in Griffonia Seed Extract).